thoughtspot/thoughtspot.github.io/_complex-search/about-pivoting-a-table.md

      ![]({{ site.baseurl }}/images/pivot_table_expand_collapse_all.png "Expand or collapse all option")

 -   When you pin a pivot table to a pinboard, it will retain your expansion settings.
+-   You can switch between the default tree layout and a flat/table like layout.

 ## Pivot table limitations